Persian language in the Indian subcontinent: Height

 A firman issued under Mughal Emperor Aurangzeb, written in Persian.
 Hindus employed in the Mughal finance department were known to excel at writing these documents, which were used as exemplars in educational institutions.

 Persian experienced a revival with the advent of the Mughal emperors (1526–1857), under whom the language reached its zenith in the Indian subcontinent.
 The Mughals were of Timurid origin; they were Turco-Mongols, and had been Persianised to an extent.
 However, the early Mughal court preferred their ancestral Turkic language.
 This linguistic situation began to change when the second Mughal Emperor Humayun reconquered India with the aid of Safavid Iran, ushering many Iranians into the subcontinent.
 His successor Akbar developed these ties by granting these Iranians positions in the imperial service.
 He also undertook generous efforts to attract many Persian literati from Iran.
 Akbar's actions established Persian as the language of the Mughal court, transitioning the royal family out of the ancestral language (his own son and successor Jahangir, for example, was more proficient in Persian than Turkic).
 Under Akbar, Persian was made the official language of the Mughal Empire, a policy it would retain till its demise.
 His pluralist rule resulted in many natives becoming more open to learning the language, and educational reforms were introduced in madrasas to improve Persian learning.
-The Mughal association with the Persian language continued with Akbar's successors; the literary environment created under them led Sa'ib, a Shah Jahan-era poet at the Mughal court, to comment:
+The Mughal association with the Persian language continued with Akbar's successors; the literary environment created under them led Sa'ib Tabrezi, a Shah Jahan-era poet at the Mughal court, to comment:

 Under the Mughals, Persian took prominence as the language of culture, education, and prestige.
-Their policies resulted in a process of "Persianisation" by which many Indian communities increasingly adopted the language for social purposes.
+Their policies resulted in a process of Persianization by which many Indian communities increasingly adopted the language for social purposes.
 Professions requiring Persian proficiency, previously occupied by Iranians and Turks, came to be shared with Indians.
-For example, groups such as the Kayasthas and Khatris came to dominate the Mughal finance departments; Indians taught Persian in madrasas alongside masters of the language from Iran.
+For example, groups such as the Kashmiri Pandits, Kayasthas and Khatris came to dominate the Mughal finance departments; Indians taught Persian in madrasas alongside masters of the language from Iran.
 Moreover, the complete Persianisation of the Mughal administrative system meant that the language reached both urban centres as well as villages, and a larger audience for Persian literature developed.

 In this way, Persian became a second language to many across North India; Muzaffar Alam contends that it neared the status of a first language.
 By the 18th century, many Indians in the north of the subcontinent had a "native speaker's competence in Persian".